Skip to main content

 Behavioral Therapies and Counseling

-Partial Hospitalization vs. Outpatient Treatment Programs
+Partial Hospitalization vs. Intensive Outpatient Treatment

 Sober Living

 Sober living homes are residential facilities that provide a structured, substance-free environment for people recovering from addiction.
 These homes are transitional between intensive treatment programs and independent living.
+For this level of care, residents must follow house rules, including sobriety and participating in recovery meetings.

 Maintaining Sobriety and Preventing Relapse